NewsClient Login

-Under the North American Free Trade Agreement (NAFTA) the following three countries - United States, Canada and Mexico - established the temporary entry requirements for business persons.
-Permanent residents of the three countries are not covered.
-They are, however, covered by the general provisions governing the temporary entry of foreign workers.
+Under the United States-Mexico-Canada Agreement (USMCA), which replaced NAFTA effective July 1, 2020, the three countries maintain temporary entry provisions for business persons.
+Citizens of the United States, Canada, and Mexico may be eligible for facilitated entry.
+Permanent residents of the three countries are not covered by USMCA but may be covered by the general provisions governing the temporary entry of foreign workers.

-Under the NAFTA, there are four categories of business persons:
+Under USMCA, there are four categories of business persons:

 Business Visitor and Intra-Company Transferee requirements are the same as described above.

-Professionals are business persons who temporary enter Canada to provide professional services to a Canadian company.
-There are more than 60 occupations covered by the Agreement.
-Examples of occupations include accountant, architect, computer systems analyst, engineer, medical professional, and management consultant.
-Professionals require a pre-arranged employment with a Canadian enterprise in an occupation in their field of qualification and minimum education requirements.
+Professionals are business persons who temporarily enter Canada to provide professional services to a Canadian company.
+There are more than 60 occupations covered by the agreement.
+Examples include accountants, architects, computer systems analysts, engineers, medical professionals, and management consultants.
+Professionals require pre-arranged employment with a Canadian enterprise in an occupation in their field of qualification and must meet minimum education requirements.
 Professionals are not subject to an LMIA but require a work permit.

 This category is for U.S. and Mexican businesses or business persons who own or have a controlling interest in a company already established or to be established in Canada.